HL7/fhir-medmorph/input/pagecontent/provisioning.md

 #### Notifications of Changes in Knowledge Artifacts

 Knowledge Artifacts get changed from time to time and health care organizations implementing Knowledge Artifacts have to regularly update the PlanDefinition instances based on changes.
-Currently the MedMorph Architecture IG does not prescribe any specific notification mechanism.
+Currently the MedMorph RA IG does not prescribe any specific notification mechanism.

 * The Knowledge Artifact Repository SHALL support retrieval of Knowledge Artifacts using a GET request.

-* The Knowledge Artifact Repository SHOULD allow consumers to subscribe for notifications so that they get notified of changes via a REST hook or Email as specified in the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html).
+* The Knowledge Artifact Repository SHOULD allow consumers to subscribe to notifications ensuring they get notified of changes via a REST hook or Email as specified in the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html).

-* The consumers of Knowledge Artifacts MAY choose to either subscribe for notifications of changes or poll the Knowledge Artifact Repository and retrieve the latest information and determine if changes have been made.
+* The consumers of Knowledge Artifacts MAY choose to either subscribe to notifications of changes or poll the Knowledge Artifact Repository and retrieve the latest information and determine if changes have been made.

 #### Operationalization of Knowledge Artifacts

 Knowledge Artifacts have to be operationalized by healthcare organizations.
-Before operationalizing the Knowledge Artifact and its processing by a Backend Service App or by an EHR, healthcare organizations may test and validate the processing of the knowledge artifact before operationalizing in production to enable reporting to Public Health / Research Organizations.
+Before operationalizing the Knowledge Artifact and processing by the HDEA/ Backend Services App or by a Data Source, healthcare organizations may test and validate the processing of the Knowledge Artifact before reporting to Data Receivers.

 #### Knowledge Artifact Repository Specific Requirements

-Knowledge Artifact Repository actor SHALL support the PlanDefinition creation, update, retrieval and search mechanisms as identified in the [Knowledge Artifact Repository Capability Statement](CapabilityStatement-medmorph-knowledge-artifact-repository.html).
+The Knowledge Artifact Repository actor SHALL support the PlanDefinition creation, update, retrieval and search mechanisms as identified in the [Knowledge Artifact Repository Capability Statement](CapabilityStatement-medmorph-knowledge-artifact-repository.html).

 #### HDEA Specific Requirements